 Watercolour is wonderful.
-I discovered its appeal while I was still at art college, and used a tiny palette to make sketches when I was out on my bike in Leicestershire.
+I discovered its appeal while I was still at art college, and used a tiny palette to make sketches when I was out on my bike in Leicestershire, UK.
 I later discovered it was also the perfect medium for painting wildlife in the African bush.

 In both instances I had to work quickly, so I allowed my colours to blend into one another before they had dried.
 The drifts and blends created when wet pigments merge on paper transfix me just as much now as they did then.

 This wet-in-wet technique involves adding wet paint into wet washes, and allowing the added pigment to spread out unhindered.
 True, it is sometimes unpredictable, but that makes the challenge even more exciting.

 Flowers and foliage offer the perfect excuse for practising wet-in-wet, because the organic forms and rich, deep colours lend themselves to a relaxed application.
 You can see from this workshop that, even though the paint is applied fairly freely, the overall appearance gives the impression you have painted more detail.
 Grab the best watercolour paints and let’s get started!

 01. Start from the centre

 After roughly sketching the bouquet, I paint the whole overall shape of the middle rose with a dilute wash of Permanent Rose.
 While the wash is still damp, I add more concentrated pigment of the same colour in thin concentric strokes to represent the shadow areas between the petals, enabling them to spread out into the wash to make gentle grades of colour.
 I darken the centre with a touch of neat pigment.

 The carnation is darker than the rose, so I use this flower to shape the edge of the pale rose petal in front of it.
 I then add deeper violet wet-in-wet over the pale wash and in small triangular dabs, to represent the shadows between the petals (for all these layers, you'll need the best watercolour paper, of course).